 We can’t use any art in the book, including the author photo, that isn’t released and credited.
 If you need more release forms, just ask.

-Self explanatory.
-It’s probably best to link to Amazon and B&N from your web site, since that is one-stop-shopping for most people
+If you want to promote your books, it’s probably best to link to Amazon from your web site or emails, since that is a one-stop-shopping experience for most people

 8. BANKRUPTCY AND TRANSFERABILITY

-• If bad things happen, rights revert to you
+- If bad things happen to us, rights revert to you

 9. GOVERNING LAW